|Bob Gibson, Almost a Senator (SN 12/28/60 p. 13)|

 But what about from the Cardinal's side?
 The pennant years of 1964, 1967 and 1968 don't happen.
 Bing Devine goes down as the worst GM in Cards history.
 Even if he goes on to make the Lou Brock trade.

 (ps It is interesting how teams get fixated on acquiring a certain player.
-The Cardinals wanted Bobby Shantz: they would have him in the fold by 1962.
-The Senators wanted Joe Cunningham.
-They would eventually get him in 1964.
+The Cardinals wanted Bobby Shantz in the worst way: their offer in 1960 was rejected by the Senators, but the Cards were relentless and had him in the fold by 1962.
+The Senators wanted Joe Cunningham but the Cardinals were having none of it.
+The Nats would eventually snare him in 1964.
 The Senators would acquire Ron Kline by other means and he would become the AL saves leader in 1965.)